 The most popular sites with announcements of flat/room rental in Poland are:

-These sites are available mostly in Polish, so it can be convenient to use browser translator.
+These sites are available mostly in Polish, so it can be convenient to use a browser translator.
 In some cases you might also find some offers with bilingual listings stating “ENGLISH BELOW”.

-You will typically be able to use filters to find listings in your neighborhood (the IBB is located in Ochota neighborhood), and apartment type.
+You will typically be able to use filters to find listings in your neighborhood (the IBB is located in the Ochota neighborhood), and apartment type.
 Most sites also allow you to filter out ads posted by agencies.

 Some other options